ytwguru/client/README.md

   }
 ```

-Now that we're all set up in package.json, we can move on to Webpack.

-#### 5. Webpack!
+#### 5. Webpack

-We're using `webpack` and `webpack-dev-server` to serve-up our application at `localhost:8080` and later exporting everything into a static format.
-Create a new file called `webpack.config.js` & copy and paste the following into your new webpack configuation file.
+We're using `webpack` and `webpack-dev-server` to serve our application on `localhost:8080` and later export it into a static format.
+Create a new file called `webpack.config.js` & copy and paste the following.

 ```javascript
 // webpack.config.js